ktravaglini/BIOC281/Classes/1/Tutorial_sherlock_miniconda.md

 ```

 ## Navigate to $GROUP_HOME
-We're installing packages here because it contains more space on the Sherlock cluster (100GB) compared to the $HOME folder (15GB)
+We're installing packages in $GROUP_HOME for two reasons: First, it has more space allocated per lab (1TB) compared to the $HOME folder (15GB), and second, the setup after install can be used by any lab member since this location is accessible to everyone in the group.
 ```bash
 cd $GROUP_HOME
 ```